United Rugby Championship: Current format

-The championship season as of 2021–22 takes place between September and May, with teams split into four regional pools: The Irish Shield pool, the Welsh Shield pool, the South African Shield pool and the Scottish and Italian Shield pool.
-Teams will also be sorted into a single league table.
+As of the introduction of the United Rugby Championship in 2021–22, the championship season has broadly had a consistent format.
+It takes place between September and May, with teams split into four regional pools: The Irish Shield pool, the Welsh Shield pool, the South African Shield pool and the Scottish and Italian Shield pool for the purpose of fixture setting.

-Teams will play each of the other teams in their pool twice (home and away) and each team from the other pools once (either home or away).
+Teams play each of the other teams in their pool twice (home and away) and each team from the other pools once (either home or away, alternating annually).
 This ensures that Irish, South African and Welsh teams each play six derby matches.
-For Italy and Scotland, their respective clubs will play their own nations' sides only twice.
+For Italy and Scotland, their respective clubs play their own nations' sides only twice.
+All teams are sorted in a single league table.

-This creates an 18-match regular season before the play-offs.
-The play-offs are made up of the top eight teams, and consist of a straight knockout tournament.
-Teams are seeded 1–8 and the lowest-seeded teams receive home advantage.
-The final will be held in a pre-arranged venue.

 Championship points are awarded using the bonus points system; 4 points for a win and 2 for a draw.
-Bonus points can be earned so long as teams can either score four or more tries in a game and or lose by seven points or less – should a team do both, two bonus points are gained.
+Bonus points can be earned so long as teams either score four or more tries in a game or lose by seven points or fewer – should a team do both, two bonus points are gained.

+This creates an 18-match regular season before the play-offs, essentially a full single round robin with three additional 'derby ties' (or one extra derby and two extra Scottish-Italians ties in that pool).

+The play-offs are made up of a seeded three round single-elimination tournament for the top eight teams.
+Teams are seeded 1–8 and the highest-seeded teams receive home advantage in every tie, including in the final.
+Prior to 2022, in common with the English Gallagher Premiership competition, the finals had been held in pre-arranged venues, although unlike the Premiership -where the final was fixed at Twickenham, the event still travelled between hosts.

-As for European qualification, the South African teams are eligible for European competition.
-Eight places are allocated for teams competing in the competition, despite the change of format.
-The Shield winner in each pool will gain qualification into the Champions Cup.
-The remaining four places are allocated to the next four highest-placed teams in the main table.
+As for European qualification, As of 2022 the South African teams are eligible for European competition.
+As of 2023, the top eight teams qualify for the Champions Cup, with the remaining teams qualifying for the Challenge Cup, subject to lower ranked URC teams claiming qualification for the Champions Cup by winning a European trophy.

-With three fewer regular season fixtures than in the Pro14, but with an extra round of playoffs, the season is truncated slightly to 21 match weeks and thus can still be scheduled to same time period as previous models of the competition.
+With three fewer regular season fixtures than in the Pro14, but with an extra round of playoffs, the season is truncated slightly to 21 match weeks and thus can still be scheduled to the same time period as previous models of the competition.
 Clashes between league matches and international weekends in November and during the Six Nations Championship have been reduced.

-Due to the travelling distance between Europe and South Africa, home South African games will always be played on a Saturday, allowing visiting teams to have a seven-day turnaround between fixtures and includes five "clean days" that do not involve any travel.
-Should the draw see European teams play both South African teams away, the schedule will see the away team play the two matches back-to-back across two weeks, acting as a "mini-tour".
+Due to the travelling distance between Europe and South Africa, home South African games are always played on a Saturday, allowing visiting teams to have a seven-day turnaround between fixtures, including five "clean days" that do not involve any travel.
+Should the draw see European teams play both South African teams away, the schedule will see the away team play the two matches back-to-back across two weeks, acting as a "mini-tour" and reducing air travel and freight.